mayank8893/Excel_Analysis_Projects/Ecommerce_sales_analysis_using_Excel/README.md

-# Ecommerce_sales_analysis_using_Excel

-For this project, I have looked at ecommerce sales analysis in USA using Excel.
-The data had information on month of sale, sale amount, profit amount, quantity, number of orders, category of sale and state of sale.
-I have created **key performace indicators (KPI)** in the form of total sales, profit, quantity, orders and profit margin.
-I have also **calculated year over year growth** of these KPIs.
-For secondary indicators, I have shown **sales and profit as a function of month**, noting that September, November and December are the best performing months.
-I have also **calculated profits by category** and found that technology items give the maximum profit.
-I have also **shown sales by state** and found that California, New York and Texas are three states with most sales.
-Finally I have provided a **slicer to filter out the dashboard** as per the users needs.
-Please see the Ecommerce_Sales_Analysis.xlsx for the **data, pivot tables and dashboard**.
+# Ecommerce Sales Analysis Using Excel

+This project involves analyzing ecommerce sales data in the USA using Excel.
+The dataset includes information on the month of sale, sales amount, profit, quantity sold, number of orders, sales category, and state.

+Key performance indicators (KPIs) such as total sales, total profit, quantity sold, number of orders, and profit margin were created to provide a comprehensive overview of performance.
+Year-over-year growth was also calculated for these KPIs to track trends over time.

+For secondary insights, sales and profit trends were analyzed by month, revealing that September, November, and December are the top-performing months.
+Profitability by category was examined, highlighting that technology products generate the highest profits.
+Additionally, sales by state were reviewed, with California, New York, and Texas identified as the leading states in sales volume.

+A user-friendly slicer was included to allow interactive filtering of the dashboard according to user preferences.
+The accompanying Excel file, *Ecommerce_Sales_Analysis.xlsx*, contains the data, pivot tables, and dashboard.